TIBCOSoftware/tibco-streaming-samples/docker/ef-2node-ansible/ef-2node-ansible-app/src/site/markdown/index.md

     </profiles>
 ```

-## Building and running from TIBCO StreamBase&reg; Studio
+## Building and running from TIBCO Streaming&reg; Studio

-Use the **Run As -> Maven install** menu option to build from TIBCO StreamBase&reg; Studio or Run As shortcut.
+Use the **Run As -> Maven install** menu option to build from TIBCO Streaming&reg; Studio or Run As shortcut.
 Tests can
 be skipped if required by ticking the **Skip tests**.
 It is important to add **PATH** variable under Environment tab with value: **/bin:/usr/bin:/usr/local/bin:/usr/sbin**.

 ![maven](images/studio-conf-ansible.jpg)